void-linux/void-docs/src/installation/guides/zfs.md

 # ZFS On Root

-This installation guide assumes that an already existing install of Void Linux is available.
-Not a Live USB.
-If Void Linux has yet to be installed, please consult one of the [other installation guides](./index.md) or use a custom iso such as [hrmpf](https://github.com/leahneukirchen/hrmpf) before continuing with this guide.
+This installation guide assumes that an already existing install of Void Linux is available, not a live USB.
+If Void Linux has yet to be installed, please consult one of the [other installation guides](./index.md) or use a custom ISO such as [hrmpf](https://github.com/leahneukirchen/hrmpf) before continuing with this guide.